maxx1128/Webdev-Study-Notes/accessibility/Buttons.md

 ## Use `button`, not `role='button'`

-Buttons have lots of accessible functionality built in from the start with semantic meaning (screan readers know it's a button) and being usable by keyboards (with the `enter` and `space` keys).
+Buttons have lots of accessible functionality built in from the start with semantic meaning (screen readers know it's a button) and being usable by keyboards (with the `enter` and `space` keys).
 Many will put `role="button"` on a `div` or `span` thinking it is now a button.
 Don't do this.
 It has the same semantics but a button's native functionality must be remade with custom JavaScript.
 This is brittle and unneeded since a regular button element already has it.

 Write the few lines of CSS needed to change the button's style if needed, but never think a `role` attribute is the same as a real button.